Child Care Subsidy & Support

 Kinder Information Night

-1. Attend our Kinder Information Night
+1. Attend our Kinder Nights

 At Journey, we host a Kinder Information Night where we discuss Kinder-to-Prep transitions.
 It’s an open session where parents can have a chat with the teacher and other like-minded families about transitioning.